leostera/reason-design-patterns/README.md

 };
 ```

+This isn't always desirable, but knowing that it's possible and how to do it
+gives us more power to design APIs that are safer and better to work with.

-Polymorphic variants have plenty more power than regular variants, but those
+It is worth noting that polymorphic variants have plenty more power than regular
-do not come for free.
-There's some costs to be considered, in particular when
+variants, but those do not come for free.
+There's some costs to be considered,
-  it comes to internal memory representation.
+in particular when it comes to internal memory representation.